 Attendance & Participation: This is a highly interactive, in class activity-based course, so attendance at every class session is expected.
 Being a public speaking course, your participation and engagement with the material and one another is also expected.
 If you anticipate missing a lot of class, this is not the course or section for you.
 However, you are allowed 2 no-questions asked freebies for the semester.
 Once your freebies are used, absences will be counted against your Activity Speeches/In-Class Activity grade.
-Also, I understand this is an early class time; however, lateness is inexcusable and will be noted.
+Also, lateness is inexcusable and will be noted.